How to Care for Your Dog's Joints

 Common supplement ingredients that help with joints include:

 Joint supplements aren't just for older dogs, either!
-Joint supplements like YuMOVE Active Dog and Flexadin Advanced Dog Chews can help protect your dog's joints no matter their age, especially if they are active.
+Joint supplements like YuMOVE Active Dog and Flexadin Advanced Dog Chews can help protect your dog's joints regardless of age, especially if they are active.
 These supplements are packed with fatty acids to support the metabolism of osteoarthritic joints and keep them running, chasing and jumping to their heart's desire.

-One that is mainly for older dogs with joint problems is simply making the home environment easier for them to get around.
+One main way to help older dogs with joint problems is simply making the home environment easier for them to get around.
 This will reduce any extra strain on the joints, preventing and reducing further damage.
-Just like you'd try to make life easier for a senior relative, you can do the same for an older dog.
+Like you'd try to make life easier for a senior relative, you can do the same for an older dog.

-Simple changes like ensuring your dog has soft bedding that's low to the ground and using ramps to get in and out of the car can help an older dog.
-You can also lay rugs down on hard flooring in areas that your dog often walks through.
+Simple changes, such as ensuring your dog has soft bedding that's low to the ground and using ramps to get in and out of the car, can help an older dog.
+You can also lay rugs on hard flooring in areas your dog often walks through.

 A regular examination from a vet can help diagnose any joint issues early.
 This will help you to make any changes needed to prevent joint issues from getting worse and help your dog to stay active.
 Ideally, you should be getting your dog fully checked every year when you take them for their jabs.